 Tel mee met Taal (Count on skills) programme employer subsidies

 Each year, the Tel mee met Taal (Count on skills) programme offers subsidies for activities aimed at preventing and reducing low-literacy.
-If you are an employer in either the European or the Caribbean Netherlands, you can apply for one of these subsidies again in 2021 to invest in your employees’ foundational skills.
-An additional 6 million euros will be incidentally made available in 2021, raising the programme’s total subsidy budget to 8.8 million euros.
+If you are an employer in either the European or the Caribbean Netherlands, you can apply for one of these subsidies.
+The new application window is open between 1 January and 28 February 2023.

-In addition to employers, organizations such as schools, libraries, youth healthcare institutions, preschool facilities and other organizations can also apply for subsidies to reduce and prevent low-literacy.
-These subsidies could be used, for example, to promote literacy among parents, or to set up literacy-related experiments.
+In addition to employers, organizations such as schools, libraries, youth healthcare institutions, preschool facilities and other organizations can also apply for subsidies to promote literacy among parents.

 Investing in basic workplace skills (such as language skills, arithmetic and/or digital literacy) offers a number of advantages, not only for your employees, but also for you as an employer.
 By making these kinds of investments, your employees will make fewer mistakes, and work-related stress and absenteeism will be reduced.
 Employees also generally become more self-confident and gain the ability to work more independently thanks to basic skills training.
 Many employers who have invested in language courses report that their employees communicate more efficiently and effectively as a result, and that they feel more involved in what goes on at their organization.